Bern World Championship Highlights

 I feel incredible and relieved at the same time.
 It feels so amazing today.
 I felt so composed today actually, I was climbing the Lead route flawlessly and I am just incredibly happy right now that I have qualified, even though I have qualified once before, you don’t get tired of this feeling of qualifying for an Olympics.
 So, my second Olympics – here we go.

-Ai Mori also delivered on her reputation as one of the best Lead climbers of the moment with strong lead performances in both the individual event and combined, where she got the highest on all semi-final and final routes.
+Mori also delivered on her reputation as one of the best Lead climbers of the moment with strong lead performances in both the individual event and combined, where she got the highest on all semi-final and final routes.
 She was extremely excited to have won, commenting after the Boulder&Lead combined,

 I was nervous but when I climb I get excited.
 I wanted to reach the top, but getting the Olympic ticket makes me very happy.”
 Ai did not qualify for Tokyo 2020 after finishing 6th in Hachioji behind Akiyo Noguchi and Miho Nonaka, who were both given Olympic tickets for Japan.

 The pressure was too much for young and old athletes as they made costly mistakes.
 Adam Ondra misread the Lead final route, making a route reading error and falling off low down, finishing 8th, the first time he has ever finished off the podium in a Lead World Championship.
-In Boulder&Lead, he made another simple mistake on the lead route on the lip of the headwall, facing off 5 holds away from the podium and an Olympic ticket.
+In Boulder&Lead, he made another simple mistake on the lead route on the lip of the headwall, facing off five holds away from the podium and an Olympic ticket.

 More Maths in Boulder&Lead